Salvatorecoscab/Practice2_TC/README.md

 # Practice2_TC
-In this practice we solve some problems requested on the second practice related to DFA
+In this project we solve some problems requested on the second practice related to DFA